mschreie/hpe_oneview_ansible_workshop/exercises/getting_started_with_hpe_oneview.md

 <br>
 ### Step 3 : Create Credentials Type:

-In order to authenticate to the enclosure, we will need Create a new credentials specifically for HPE OneView.
-Since HPE OneView is not listed in the Credentials types available by default in Ansible Tower (Controller), we will need to create a new type.
+In order to authenticate to the enclosure, we will need to create a new credential specifically for HPE OneView.
+Since HPE OneView is not listed in the Credential types available by default in Ansible Tower (Controller), we will need to create a new type first.

 1. Navigate to Credentials Types
 2. Create a New Credential Type